SWIFTSIM/swiftsimio/docs/source/visualisation/slice.rst

 simply summing each individual particle once, eight additional periodic copies of each particle are also accounted for.
 Most copies will contribute outside the valid pixel range, but the copies that do not ensure that pixels close to the edge receive all necessary contributions.
-Thanks to Numba optimisations, the overhead of these additional copies is relatively small.
+Thanks to :mod:`numba` optimisations, the overhead of these additional copies is relatively small.

 There are some caveats with this approach.
 If you try to visualise a subset of